jankotek/mapdb/mapdb-site/doc/btreemap.rst

     :language: java
     :dedent: 8

-Another usefull parameter is **size counter**.
+Another useful parameter is **size counter**.
 By default, a BTreeMap does not keep track of its size and calling ``map.size()`` requires linear scan to count all entries.
 If you enable size counter, in that case ``map.size()`` is instant, but there is some overhead on inserts.